jina-ai/jina/docs/concepts/executor/docarray-v2.md

 On Jina side this has actually quite a big impact on the spirit of how you are building Executor.
-Indeed, with DocArray v1 the version that is currently used in Jina, the `Document` as a fixed schema and the Executor performs in place operations on directly on it.
+Indeed, with DocArray v1 the version that is currently used in Jina, the `Document` has a fixed schema and the Executor performs in-place operations on it.
 With DocArray v2 things change slightly.
 Each executor will need to define its own input schema and output schema.
 Of course, there still are predefined schemas that you can use out of the box.
 This Executor to be more expressive and flexible.3